 Mischka Garel, MPH

-Mischka Garel is Senior Associate Director at the Child Health and Mortality Prevention Surveillance (CHAMPS) Program Office at the Emory University Global Health Institute.
+Mischka Garel joined CHAMPS in 2016 and serves as the Managing Director for Site Strategy & Implementation.
 In this capacity, she is responsible for planning and management of CHAMPS scientific, operational, and site implementation functions.